-A. Wherever any provision of this Ordinance imposes more stringent requirements, regulations, restrictions or limitations than those imposed or required by the provisions of any other law or ordinance, then the provisions of this Ordinance shall govern unless preempted by the Michigan Right to Farm Act.
+A. Wherever any provision of this Ordinance imposes more stringent requirements, regulations, restrictions or limitations than those imposed or required by the provisions of any other law or ordinance, then the provisions of this Ordinance shall govern.
 Whenever the provisions of any other law or ordinance impose more stringent requirements than are imposed or required by this Ordinance, then the provisions of such law or ordinance shall govern.
-No vested right shall arise to the property owner for any parcel or use created in violation of any preceding Rock River Township Zoning Ordinance.
+No vested right shall arise to the property owner for any parcel or use created in violation of any preceding Harris Township Zoning Ordinance.